MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: MM-MoralBench

 \subsection{Image Generation}

 We generate moral scenario images based on MFVs.
-As introduced in Section \ref{subsec:MFT}, MFVs consist of 116 scenarios depicting violations of moral foundations and 16 scenarios depicting violations of social conventions, each of which is a brief description of a behavior.
-As our focus on moral evaluation, we only select the 116 scenarios involving moral violations.
-We provide an example of scenarios in MFVs for each moral foundation in Figure \ref{tab:mfv}.

-To expand the dataset and improve generalizability, we use GPT-4o to replicate these scenarios, creating 10 diverse versions with identical core events but different characters and locations for each scenario, resulting in a total of 1,160 moral scenarios.
-An example of scenario expansion is shown in \ref{fig:scenario}.
+As introduced in \ref{subsec:MFT}, MFVs consist of 116 scenarios depicting violations of moral foundations and 16 scenarios depicting violations of social conventions, each of which is a brief description of a behavior.
+Due to our focus on moral evaluation, we only select the 116 scenarios featuring moral violations as the seed scenarios.
+Fig. \ref{fig:mfvexample} illustrates an example from MFVs for each moral foundation.
+To improve generalizability, we utilize advanced LLM, GPT-4o~\cite{gpt4o}, to expand the seed scenario dataset of MFVs, creating 10 diverse versions with identical core events but different characters and locations for each scenario, obtaining 1,160 everyday moral scenarios in total.

-As the original scenarios are relatively brief, we employ GPT-4o to transform each one into a detailed image generation prompt, including specific details about locations and characters.
-To clarify the main character's role as the central figure, especially in scenarios involving multiple characters, we also leverage GPT-4o to add a line of dialogue for the main character (the subject of the scenario description).
-This addition also addresses the limitations of conveying emotions through images alone, as the dialogue provides extra character information and contextual details, enhancing the understanding of the main character's perspective.
-Figure \ref{fig:imgprompt} illustrates an example of the image generation prompt and corresponding dialogue.
-The specific GPT-4o prompts used in this process can be found in Appendix \ref{sup:imggeneration}.

-We utilize the advanced text-to-image diffusion model, SD3.0, to convert the generated prompts into images.
-To ensure high-quality outputs, we generate 10 candidate images for each scenario and manually select the image that best aligns with the scenario's description.
-Specifically, we discard images with quality issues, such as extra limbs, cloned faces or missing arms, retaining those where the characters and locations match the prompt, and the relationships between the main characters are clearly depicted.

-We incorporate the dialogues through speech bubbles.
-Since it is challenging to directly instruct the generation model to produce images with precise speech bubbles, we opt to edit the images manually.
-After specifying the position and size of the speech bubbles, the text is automatically added to obtain the final moral scenario images.